canonical/mir/doc/sphinx/tutorial/write-your-first-wayland-compositor.md

 cmake --build build
 ```

-## Running a Mir composer
+## Running a Mir compositor
-You can run a composer nested in an X or Wayland session, or from a virtual terminal, just like the demo applications in [Getting started with Mir](learn-what-mir-can-do.md).
+You can run a compositor nested in an X or Wayland session, or from a virtual terminal, just like the demo applications in [Getting started with Mir](getting-started-with-mir.md).

 For example, to run inside an existing Wayland session:
 ```sh